Ilesa East

 Ilesa East is a Local Government Area in Osun State, Nigeria.
 Its headquarters are in Iyemogun in the city of Ilesa.
+The current chairman of the council is Olanrewaju Balogun.

 It has an area of 71 km^{2} and a population of 106,586 at the 2006 census.

 The postal code of the area is 233.

+Ilesa North East Local Council Development Area (LCDA)

+Ilesa North East Local Council Development Area (LCDA) was created out of Ilesa East council area for administrative convenience, better development planning and to bring government closer to the grassroot.
+The LCDA is created by the Government of Osun State and is responsible for the funding of the council.
+The LCDA is headed by a chairman, vice chairman and other executive and legislative branches similar to the federally recognized local councils.
+The current chairman of the LCDA is Omoniyi Oluwagbenga.